PhilipNelson5/math4610/hw6/6-Parallel2ConditionEstimate/manual_parallel_condition_estimate.md

 **Description/Purpose:** computes the 2 condition number of a matrix.

+This code uses OpenMP to parallelize the power iteration and inverse power iteration functions in order to increase computation speed.

 **Input:** A matrix A and a max number of iterations.

 **Output:** The 2 condition of the matrix